2005 Pacific hurricane season

-The 2005 Pacific hurricane season was a near-average season which produced fifteen named storms, only seven hurricanes formed and two major hurricanes.
+The 2005 Pacific hurricane season was a near-average Pacific hurricane season which produced fifteen named storms, seven hurricanes and two major hurricanes.
 It was also the second consecutive season in which no tropical cyclone of at least tropical storm intensity made landfall.
 The season officially began on May 15 in the East Pacific Ocean, and on June 1 in the Central Pacific; they ended on November 30.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Pacific basin.
 However, the formation of tropical cyclones is possible at any time of the year.